hj-n/snc-reliability-map/README.md

 ### Setup

-By calling `SNC.vis_info(file_path)` method after computing Steadiness & Cohesiveness (please refer the [API](https://github.com/hj-n/steadiness-cohesiveness#methods)), the files with distortion infos are saved in designated `file_path`.
+By calling `SNC.vis_info(file_path)` method after computing Steadiness & Cohesiveness (please refer the [API](https://github.com/hj-n/steadiness-cohesiveness#methods)), a json file with distortion infos are saved in designated `file_path`.
 Copy & paste the files to `snc-reliability-map/src/json/` and set required arguments to properly run the program.

 ### API